Abu Dhabi’s Yas Island has been the capital’s home of leisure and entertainment for over a decade.

 - Depending on where you set out from, a metered taxi from Dubai to Yas Island can cost around AED 250.

 - This private driver option from Dubai includes your entry tickets to your choice of theme park

 - This transfer service includes a full-day tour of Abu Dhabi before visiting Ferrari World

 Self Drive & Park on Yas Island

 Got your own wheels, or are you happy to hire a car?
 The easiest way to get to Yas Island is to drive.
 There is free parking available at all the theme parks and venues we’ve listed here.

-- WB World has a multi-deck car park, but it’s a bit hike to the entrance.
-If you are also visiting Yas Waterworld, we suggest following the parking signs for Yas Waterworld, and you can easily zip between the two on foot.
+- WB World has a multi-deck car park, but it’s a bit of a hike to the entrance.
+If you are also visiting Yas Waterworld, we suggest following the parking signs for Yas Waterworld, and you can easily zip between the two theme parks on foot.